nithyapandurangan/ElevateHome/README.md

 ```

 <p>
-  This part of the code is used to check the status of the device and the server.Decice status referes to the esp being connected to wifi and the server status is server's availabilty.When the device is offline the esp attempts to reconnect to the wifi.The logic of the server check is very simple,the esp cheks the servers status and sets a flag in case the server is online,the next time when the server is back online esp checks for the flag ,if flag is enabled esp sends the current device state and then resets the flag.This is to ensure that any changes made manually on the esp when the server was offline are reflected properly on the server.
+ This section of the code serves to monitor both device and server statuses.
+'Device status' indicates the ESP's connection to Wi-Fi, while 'server status' signifies the availability of the server.

+During offline periods, the ESP attempts to reconnect to the Wi-Fi network.
+The logic for checking the server status is straightforward: the ESP verifies the server's availability and sets a flag if it's online.
+The subsequent action involves the ESP checking for this flag when the server reconnects.
+If the flag is enabled, the ESP sends the current device state and then resets the flag.
+This ensures that any manual changes made on the ESP when the server was offline are accurately reflected on the server once it's back online
 </p>

 ```c++